annahutch/corrcoverage/README.md

   - Estimate the true genetic effect at the causal variant (see `est_mu` function)
-  - Obtain an accurate coverage estimate that the causal variant is contained within a credible set, the "corrected coverage estimate" (see [Corrected Coverage vignette](https://annahutch.github.io/corrcoverage/articles/corrected-coverage.html))
+  - Obtain an accurate coverage estimate that the causal variant is contained within a credible set, the "corrected coverage estimate" ("adjusted coverage estimate" in manuscript) (see [Corrected Coverage vignette](https://annahutch.github.io/corrcoverage/articles/corrected-coverage.html))
-  - Find a new corrected credible set with the desired coverage of the true causal variant (see [Corrected Credible Set vignette](https://annahutch.github.io/corrcoverage/articles/New-Credible-Set.html))
+  - Find a new corrected credible set ("adjusted coverage estimate" in manuscript) with the desired coverage of the true causal variant (see [Corrected Credible Set vignette](https://annahutch.github.io/corrcoverage/articles/New-Credible-Set.html))

 We've strived to make our R package as easy to use as possible.